MikeDigitize/talk-to-me/README.md

 ### Non-supporting browsers

-By default `TalkToMe` will just fire an alert message informing the user it doesn't support their browser but this can be overridden by passing a response function to the `onNoSupport` method, which fires if no support is detected when initialising an instance of the class.
+`TalkToMe` fires a response if no support is detected when initialising an instance of the class.
+By default this is just a message in an alert box informing the user that their browser isn't supported but this can be overridden by passing a replacement function to the `onNoSupport` method.

 ```javascript
 ttm.onNoSupport(function() {